vedantlanjewar/Farmer-E-commerce-Website/README.md

 •	User could login through the email and password they provide in the form.
 •	They will be redirected to the shop page.

 Registration page

 •	User
  	 o	The unregistered user would be required to input their personal details such as shipping address, mobile no., email, password etc..
  	 o	Then they can Login

 •	Farmer
   	o	The farmer would be required to fill the form congaing their personal information and information about their produce.
   	o	After submitting our team will reach the farmer for further action.

-	Shop
+ • 	Shop
-•	The user would be able to go through the farmers produce available to them .
+	o	The user would be able to go through the farmers produce available to them .
-•	They can add the produce to their cart.(using cookies to store the products).
+	o	They can add the produce to their cart.(using cookies to store the products).
-•	Then they can pay online for the payment.
+	o	Then they can pay online for the payment.

-Farmer
+•	Farmer
-•	Farmer will be able to add products to the shop, which will then go through a round of verification before adding.
+	o	Farmer will be able to add products to the shop, which will then go through a round of verification before adding.
-•	Farmer will be able to view the current rate of different farm produce.
+	o	Farmer will be able to view the current rate of different farm produce.
-•	Farmer will be able to see the latest new regarding technique, technology, demand and much more related to Agriculture.
+	o	Farmer will be able to see the latest new regarding technique, technology, demand and much more related to Agriculture.